-Now that Google has jumped on the bandwagon of removing their headphone jack, the artificial market of alternative audio solutions is now in chaos.
+Now that more and more companies are jumping on the bandwagon of removing their headphone jack, the artificial market of alternative audio solutions is now in chaos.
 What’s good?
 What’s bad?
 How do you know?

 Apple would want you to grab a pair of Beats wireless headphones, but there’s another solution you might not be aware of: USB-C wired headphones.
 While this market segment is new and very, very unsettled—there are some options out there.
 It’s just that they’re not really very good quite yet.
-While it’s true that this segment is about to explode with a glut of Made for Google models, we’ll be waiting until 2018 before they hit shelves.
+While it’s true that this segment is about to explode with a glut of Made for Google models, we’re still waiting for more options to hit shelves.
 Desperate to find you something, I scoured the internet, accidentally found unreleased models, and tested the best of what’s currently out there.

 But I caution you: even though Google published a list of what’s to come, there just aren’t enough products currently available to offer a credible alternative to Bluetooth or traditional headphones.
 Until that happens, this list exists as a stark reminder that the innovations of Silicon Valley are often ill-timed and foolhardy.
-Despite how promising the tech is, USB-C wasn’t ready to replace the ubiquitous 3.5mm headphone jack when the Pixel 2 was released—and there’s almost nothing to meet the demand for the new product category.
+Despite how promising the tech is, USB-C wasn’t ready to replace the ubiquitous 3.5mm headphone jack—and there’s almost nothing to meet the demand for the new product category.

-The cheapest USB-C audio solution is Google’s dongle
+The cheapest USB-C audio solution is the OnePlus Type-C Bullets

 The best USB-C headphones are the AiAiAi TMA-2 MFG4